The Sloan Digital Sky Survey Peculiar Velocity Catalogue: Fitting the log-distance ratios

 We perform the calibration in two ways, careful to fairly compare log-distance ratios before and after the correction for group richness in Section~\ref{sec:groupcorr}.
 We first look at the 296 individual galaxies in common between CF3 and the SDSS PV sample, of which 8, 6, 2 and 285 have previous distances from Type Ia supernovae, surface brightness fluctuations, the Tully-Fisher relation and the FP respectively.\footnote{This adds up to more than 296 galaxies as some galaxies have measurements using multiple tracers.
 In this case the individual CF3 measurements are averaged into a single value for the galaxy.} The CF3 FP-based distances were derived from the EFAR, SMAC, ENEAR and 6dFGSv surveys.
 The presence of SDSS PV measurements that also have TF distances is worrying, but both of the above cases are lenticular galaxies where it is unclear from the visual inspection whether the FP or Tully-Fisher relation (or indeed both!) is more appropriate.
 To be conservative, we remove these from the zero-point calibration, but find that doing so changes the zero-point by only $0.1\sigma$.
 The remain 294 overlapping galaxies are distributed across the full redshift range of the SDSS PV sample, however the calibration is dominated by low redshift objects---$90\%$ have $z<0.05$.

 From the 294 galaxies we compute the weighted mean difference between CF3 and log-distance ratios \textit{from our single FP fit to the full sample} (i.e., with no correction for group richness) as

 The second way we compute the zero-point is using groups that share both a CF3 and SDSS PV measurement.
-Using the \citep{Tempel2014} group catalogue, we identify 292 groups that contain at least one CF3 and one SDSS PV measurement.
+Using the \citep{Tempel2017} group catalogue, we identify 292 groups that contain at least one CF3 and one SDSS PV measurement.
 We then first average the measurements within the two catalogues (i.e., if a group contains two CF3 and four SDSS PV measurements, we average the two to obtain a single CF3 consensus value, and the four to obtain a single SDSS PV consensus value).
 We then compare the difference at the group-averaged level between CF3 and our log-distance ratios obtained \textit{from multiple FPs fit to the full sample as a function of group richness} (i.e., correcting for the bias in Section~\ref{sec:groupcorr}).
 We find

 This is fully consistent with the zero-point from individual objects.
 However, the use of group-averages provides a smaller uncertainty, and so we adopt this as the official zero-point for the SDSS PV sample.
-As a final check, we predict the velocities for each of the SDSS PV galaxies using the reconstructed velocity field of 2M++ \citep{Carrick2015}.
+As a final check, we predict the velocities for each of the SDSS PV galaxies using the SDSS PV redshifts and reconstructed velocity field of 2M++ (\citealt{Carrick2015}; processed as in \citealt{Carr2021}).
 We then convert these to log-distance ratios and evaluate the zero-point.
 For the single FP fit and multiple FP fit log-distance ratios we find

 respectively, which are both also consistent with our other methods of determining the zero-point.
 We do caution that this last method is not fully model independent - the predicted velocities of \cite{Carrick2015} depend on cosmological parameters - and so this is used only as a cross-check of the empirical zero-point (Eq.~\ref{eq:zeropoint}) we actually adopt.